Taylor Run Stream Restoration

 Project Funding

 The Virginia Department of Environmental Quality (VDEQ) awarded the City a competitive $2,255,000 Stormwater Local Assistance Fund (SLAF) grant for partial funding of this project.
 Currently, the total estimated project cost is $4.5 million.
 The SLAF grant program was initiated by the Commonwealth of Virginia to provide financial support to municipalities implementing projects to reduce stormwater pollution as the new Chesapeake Bay TMDL requirements were being passed down through the MS4 permits.
+In 2022, the City informed VDEQ that there would no longer be a project that would meet requirements of the SLAF grant.

 Community Collaboration Series on Stream Health Improvements